-Children can be placed in foster homes for a few weeks to as long as one (1) year, depending on the type of care the foster parents are trained to provide.
+Children can be placed in resource homes for a few weeks to as long as one (1) year, depending on the type of care the resource families are trained to provide.
 The goal of foster care is to safely return children to their birth families and when that’s not possible, find a permanent loving home for the children.

-San Mateo County has a particular need for foster homes for adolescents, siblings and emergency placements.
+San Mateo County has a particular need for resource families for adolescents, siblings and emergency placements.

-How do I prepare to be a Foster Parent?
+How do I prepare to be a Resource Family?

-What kind of support do Foster Parents recieve?
+What kind of support do Resource Families receive?

-Foster families receive a monthly payment to cover the cost of the child's food, shelter, clothing and other needs.
-Foster parents receive support through the Foster Parent Mentoring program and various other support groups.
-The Agency reimburses foster parents for the transportation of foster children.
-The child's health care is provided by the foster care program.
-Foster parents work closely with social workers, and receive ongoing education to make sure that children and families get the medical, mental health and other support they need to thrive.
+- The child's health care is provided by the foster care program.
+Resource families work closely with social workers, and receive ongoing education to make sure that children get the medical, mental health and other support they need to thrive.